k8s-platform-hub/mobile-backend-nodejs/README.md

 $ hasura microservice open api
 ```

 >Every Hasura cluster comes with a few default microservices, all the backend feature we have used until now is a **Microservice**.
 Authentication is provided by the `auth` microservice, the data APIS by the `data` microservice, file upload and download by the `filestore` microservice.
 To take a look at the available microservices, run `$ hasura microservice list` on your terminal, inside the project directory.
 Hence, it is only natural that if you want additional features, you would simply create a new microservice.
 All custom microservices can be found inside the `microservices` directory.
+You can learn more about microservices on Hasura [here](https://docs.hasura.io/0.15/manual/custom-microservices/index.html).

 The code for this microservice can be found inside the `microservices/api/src`